cfragoas/SatLink/README.md

 ### Installation

-SatCalc is currently tested only in python 3.
+SatLink is currently tested only in python 3.
 Just copy all the folders and files to any directory and make sure all packages are installed.
 To install the packages, just run the following commands

 ```sh